-We understand the need and convenience of cell phones for students of a particular age.
-For this reason, a student may use his or her phone before or after the school day.
-If a student has a matter that requires contacting a parent they must do so under the supervision and with the permission of a staff member using a land line from the main office or with the help of a teacher from the teacher's classroom.
-Students may not loan their cell phones to other students to use during school hours.
+If a student has a matter that requires contacting a parent, they must do so under the supervision and with the permission of a staff member using a land line from the main office or with the help of a teacher from the teacher's classroom.
+If a parent needs to contact their child during school hours, please contact the school office.

-Because of the disruption to the instructional process, if a student is using a cell phone (any of the functions) for any reason during the restricted time, students will be held accountable and the following consequences will be imposed:
+Because of the disruption to the instructional process, if a student is using any personal electronic device for any of the functions/reason during the restricted time, students will be held accountable, and the following consequences will be imposed:

-- Phone will be taken from the student. - Discipline will take place (loss of privileges, detentions, suspensions, etc.) at the discretion of school administration. - The cell phone will be returned only to the Parent/Guardian of the student.
-The student, sibling, neighbor or relative other than the parent/guardian, may not pick up the phone.
+• Personal electronic device will be taken from the student

+• The personal electronic device will be returned only to the Parent/Guardian of the student.
+The student, sibling, neighbor or relative other than the parent/guardian, may not pick up the personal electronic device